fwupd/fwupd/plugins/redfish/README.md

 Update Behavior
 ---------------

-The firmware willl be deployed as appropriate.
+The firmware will be deployed as appropriate.
 The Redfish API does not specify when the firmware will actually be written to the SPI device.

 Vendor ID Security